Completion of studies in the full-time CU Solo degree program leads to a bachelor of arts in Organizational Leadership and Change.

 - Prior Learning Assessment: During the first year of the program, you take a course called Prior Learning Assessment.
 You learn how to document and analyze learning that takes place outside of the classroom.
 You build a portfolio of your learning to submit for evaluation to the Council for Adult Experiential Learning (CAEL) for possible college credit.
 Most of the CU students who pursue CAEL credit have received it.

 - Personal Learning Plan (PLP): You develop a plan that reflects your interests and needs.
 The PLP is your tool to help you meet your goals for learning and for life.
-Seventy-five percent of CU students consistently update PLPs on a weekly basis, according to student surveys.

 - Personal Learning Network: Your network provides feedback on the plan and your progress.
 Members include a professor mentor, your peers, a field expert and your academic adviser.